 This four-day workshop is ideal for researchers interested in developing neural lineages from iPSCs.
-Team taught by active researchers, participants will have the opportunity to gain a solid foundation in iPSC methods with emphasis on deriving iPSC and differentiating to different neural lineage.
+Team taught by active researchers from Johns Hopkins, the NIH, the FDA, and Thermo Fisher Scientific, participants will have the opportunity to gain a solid foundation in iPSC methods with emphasis on deriving iPSC and differentiating to different neural lineage.
 Functional assays will be discussed in lectures for assessing neuronal differentiation.
 Applications of Neural derived IPSC will be discussed to neuropharmacology, toxicity testing, and therapy.

 Lecture and Hands-on Interactive Training